project-gemmi/gemmi/docs/symmetry.rst

 Sometimes in the PDB, the setting of the hexagonal crystal family is not clear from the symmetry symbol alone.
 For instance, the H-M symbol "R 3" can mean either hexagonal or rhombohedral setting.
-Furthermore, ITC vol. A, PDB and SCALEPACK assign different meanings to "H 3" and similar symbols, as described in
+Furthermore, ITfC vol. A, PDB and SCALEPACK assign different meanings to "H 3" and similar symbols, as described in
 `Fuzzy space group symbols: H3 and H32 <http://www.phenix-online.org/newsletter/CCN_2011_01.pdf>`_.
 This ambiguity can be resolved by comparing angles of the unit cell.